r52/op64/README.md

     * Set the environment variable `QTDIR` to the root of your Qt installation (contains the include and lib directories)
     * Qt Visual Studio Add-in is recommended for Visual Studio users
 * A C++ compiler with some resemblance of C++11 features, such as
-    * Visual Studio 2013 and later
+    * Visual Studio 2015 and later
     * Intel C++ 15
     * GCC 4.7 and later
+    * Clang 3.1 and later

 ## Building on Windows

-Visual Studio 2013 and later is a hard requirement as op64 uses C++11 features that are not available in compilers older than Visual Studio 2013.
-However, Visual Studio 2013 itself has several problems with standard C++11 features.
-Visual Studio 2015 fixes these issues.
-Ugly workarounds are in place to support Visual Studio 2013 and will be removed when Visual Studio 2015 RTM is released.
+Visual Studio 2015 and later is a hard requirement as op64 uses C++11 features that are not available in compilers older than Visual Studio 2015.
+Visual Studio 2013 support has been dropped.
 Intel C++ 15.0 works perfectly as it fully supports C++11.
 VS Community editions work perfectly.

 ### Compilers Tested

-* Visual Studio 2013
 * Visual Studio 2015
 * Intel C++ 15.0